Back to Home Page News Page Orgone Therapy with Babies Birth Page Events Page

 This is me speaking at the orgonomy seminar in Nicosia, Cyprus, In December,

 Just to prove that I really exist and to encourage personal contact, here’s some basic biographical information about me, Peter Jones, the founder of C O R E, and the history of C O R E. I was born in 1939, in the northwest of the UK and have lived in England most of my life, but also spent periods working in Germany and Norway.
 I have had three main employments in my working life – language teaching, mainly to foreign learners of English, (I am a languages graduate myself), working as an orgone therapist and counsellor, and finally, after training, work in the NHS as a midwife.
 (I always felt midwifery was pure orgonomy.)
 I am now retired and working full-time in orgonomy.
-At various times in my life I have also done all sorts of odd jobs to earn enough to live on - building, woodwork, gardening, factory work, tutoring, and probably some that I have forgotten now.
+At various times in my life I have also done all sorts of odd jobs to earn enough to live on - building, woodwork, gardening, factory work, tutoring, translating, and probably some that I have forgotten now.
 I have had a very wide experience of the world of work.

 I first found out about the existence of Wilhelm Reich and orgonomy in the early sixties and have been a serious student of orgonomy ever since, though as happens in life, my level of involvement has varied over the years according to circumstances.
 At some low points in my life and at one in particular my involvement almost stopped, but somehow or other, at the last minute, I have always managed to come back.
 My committment to orgonomy has often cost me dearly personally and I have had to break out of dead relationships to maintain my contact with it.
 In my experience contactless, dead relationships are a major obstacle to people's committment to orgonomy.
 And often, unbelievably, people will escape into a contactless relationship rather than open themselves up to the emotional challenges and risks that involvement in orgonomy brings.
 Orgonomy in the UK has lost several supporters in that way.

 Much of my orgonomic knowledge and skills stems from my experience of a year or so’s orgone therapy with Dr Ola Raknes, the well-known Norwegian orgone therapist, one of Reich’s earliest students, in 1969-1970.
 I built my first orgone accumulator in 1976 and have built several since.
 That same year I also built a small accumulator for experiments and conducted my first seed-germination experiment with it, obtaining spectacular results, which demonstrated a strongly positive effect on seedlings germinating in an accumulator.
 (The summer that year was exceptionally hot and dry for the UK and provided unusually positive conditions for research with the accumulator.)
 That small experimental accumulator is still in use and you can see photos of it on various pages on this site.
 Here's a picture of it taken from above with the top panel removed.
-It is nearly forty years old!
+It is now more than forty years old!
 It can be dismantled in seconds and assembled equally quickly as the panels just sit on each other, held together by gravity.

 I had always wanted to found an orgonomic organisation and put orgonomy on the map in the UK.
 It never occurred to me when I started out that this country shows less interest in Reich and orgonomy than any western country and that I had set myself an impossible task.
 I’m still trying, though.
 I have a wide network of orgonomic contacts in many different countries on every continent, except for Asia, but still hardly any in the UK.
 (PS 2017: Amazingly, I now have a single contact in Iran of all places!
 What courage.
 An interest in orgonomy could cost you your life in that country.
 So I can now say that I have contacts in every continent.)